emnify/matrix-synapse-auto-deploy/README.md

 ## Run the ansible playbook

-If you are not familiar with ansible, the easiest way is to lauch from the server you want to install matrix on: `ansible-playbook playbook.yml -c local`
+If you are not familiar with ansible, the easiest way is to lauch from the server you want to install matrix on:
+`ansible-playbook playbook.yml -c local`

 ## Getting safe

-Get an SSL certificate, you can use let's encrypt, put the symlinks where they should be and be sure the nginx and synapse users have the right to read certs.
+Get an SSL certificate.
+You can use let's encrypt, put the symlinks where they should be and be sure the nginx and synapse users have access rights to read the certs.

 ## Enjoy